fragaLY/blog/micronaut-reactive_vs_micronaut-reactive-native/MICRONAUT-REACTIVE_VS_MICRONAUT-REACTIVE-NATIVE.md

 - Native solutions has less vulnerabilities.
 But ...
 - Native in Docker solution doesn't work properly with netty.
 Checksums ".n.h.c.c.DecompressionException: CRC value mismatch." fail everywhere.
 And logs are clear.

 What to bring into production is up to you.
-But it's not for me.
+Few years ago it was a game changer in the microframeworks area but not today.
+This framework is not for me.
 Too much effort to solve the problems that should be done out of the box nowadays.

 ------------------------------------------------------------------------------------------------------------------------